-Chlamydia trachomatis affects both men and women and occurs in all age groups, though it's most prevalent among young women.
-Chlamydia isn't difficult to treat once you know you have it.
-If left untreated, however, it can lead to more-serious health problems.
+Chlamydia trachomatis affects mostly young women, but it can occur in both men and women and in all age groups.
+It's not difficult to treat, but if left untreated it can lead to more-serious health problems.

 - Painful urination

 - Vaginal discharge in women

 - Bleeding between periods and after sex in women